Edith A. Perez

 Edith A. Perez, M.D., is an internationally renowned hematologist-oncologist and thought leader committed to advancing cancer drug development and improving patient care through health equity and access to innovative treatments.
-Perez is a highly respected leader and role model for future generations, with over 700 peer-reviewed authored or co-authored manuscripts and abstracts, reflected by her frequent invitations to lecture at national and international meetings as well as serving on the board of multiple academic journals and holding leadership and advisory positions across academic, clinical, and industry settings, including Professor Emeritus at Mayo Clinic.
+Perez has authored or co-authored more than 700 manuscripts and abstracts during her career.
+She lectures at national and international meetings, in addition to serving on the board of multiple academic journals, and holding leadership and advisory positions across academic, clinical, and industry settings.
+She is a Professor Emeritus at Mayo Clinic.